 Konarska, M.M., Filipowicz, W., Domdey, H. and Gross, H.J.
 Formation of a 2'-phosphomonoester, 3',5'-phosphodiester linkage by a novel RNA ligase in wheat germ.
 Nature (London) 293, 112-116 (1981).

 ABOUT GROUP LEADER

 Prof. Magda Konarska is deputy director of ReMedy IRAP and deputy director for science of the International Institute of Molecular Mechanisms and Machines PAS, IMol.
 Following PhD at the Institute of Biochemistry and Biophysics PAS with prof. Witold Filipowicz and post-doctoral training with prof. Phillip A. Sharp at MIT, for over 25 years she led a Laboratory of Molecular Biology and Biochemistry at the Rockefeller University in New York.
-In 2015, she formed a Laboratory of RNA Biology at CeNT UW, together with which she is currently moving to IMol.
+In 2015 she formed a Laboratory of RNA Biology at CeNT UW, later on transferred to IMol.
 She is a corresponding member of PAS and a member of EMBO and Academia Europaea.